Sanj718/xapps/_docs/utm-tracking.md

 ## Google Analytics Event (Basic+)

-**Basic plan and above.** xapps fires a custom Google Analytics event when a visitor clicks a redirect button or is auto-redirected.
+**Basic plan and above.** Geolocation Flow fires a custom Google Analytics event when a visitor clicks a redirect button or is auto-redirected.

 - **Default event name:** `geo_redirect_click`
 - Customize the event name in your settings to match your GA4 event naming conventions